Psychtoolbox-3/psychtoolbox-3.github.com/docs/DrawFormattedText2.md

 bounding box.
 Justification options are currently not supported.

 'baseColor' is the color in which the text will be drawn (until changed
-by a <color\> format call.
+by a <color\> format call).
 This is also the color that will remain active
 after invocation of this function.

 'wrapat', if provided, will automatically break text strings longer than